Anna Chennault: Vietnam and the "Chennault Affair"

+It was through Chennault's intercession that Republicans advised Saigon to refuse participation in the talks, promising a better deal once elected.
+Records of FBI wiretaps show that Chennault phoned Diễm on November 2 with the message "hold on, we are gonna win."
+Before the election, President Johnson "suspected (…) Richard Nixon, of political sabotage that he called treason."

 On January 2, 2017, the New York Times reported that historian and Nixon biographer John A. Farrell had found a memo written by Haldeman that confirmed that Nixon had authorized "throwing a monkey wrench" into Johnson's peace negotiations.
 Thiệu's objections sabotaged the peace talks in Paris, and on October 30, 1968, Thiệu announced that South Vietnam was withdrawing from the peace negotiations.
 Thiệu publicly blamed the seating arrangements, claiming that it was unacceptable that the Viet Cong delegation should be seated apart from that of North Vietnam and stating that the entirety of the communist delegation should be seated together.
 The South Vietnamese peace delegation did not return to Paris until January 24, 1969.

 William Bundy, Johnson's assistant secretary of state for Asian affairs, summoned Diễm to a meeting at which he accused him of "improper" and "unethical" contacts with Chennault.
 Johnson knew from FBI, CIA and NSA briefs of Chennault's efforts to sabotage the Paris peace talks, saying that the "bitch" was guilty of treason.
 He told his friend Everett Dirksen, the Republican minority leader in the Senate, "We could stop the killing out there.
 But they've got this...new formula put in there-namely wait on Nixon.
 And they're killing four or five hundred a day waiting on Nixon."
 On November 2, 1968, Johnson called Dirksen to say "I'm reading their hand.
 This is treason."
 Dirksen responded, "I know."
 As much of the information had been gathered illegally, such as through warrantless FBI phone tapping, Johnson felt that he could not have the Justice Department charge Chennault to the degree that he wished.
 To charge Chennault might also mean having to admit in court that the NSA was reading South Vietnam's diplomatic codes, which in turn could trouble relations with other American allies who may suspect that their cables were also being intercepted.
 Johnson's national security adviser Walt Whitman Rostow urged him to "blow the whistle" and "destroy" Nixon, but the president demurred, saying that it would cause too great a scandal if it emerged that the United States had spied on its close ally South Vietnam.

 The presidential election was extremely close, with Nixon winning 43.4% of the popular vote and 301 electoral votes and Humphrey 42.7% of the popular vote and 191 electoral votes.
 Third-party candidate George Wallace received 13.5% of the popular vote.
 Given the extremely tight election, it was widely believed that Chennault's intervention may have been decisive, as a peace agreement might have tipped the election in favor of Humphrey.